US Finishing/Cone Mills

 EPA is currently conducting the site’s remedial investigation/feasibility study.
 After completing the study, EPA will issue a proposed cleanup plan to address any contamination and related risk to people and the environment.
 After receiving input from SCDHEC and the community, EPA will issue the final cleanup plan (a Record of Decision, or ROD).
 After issuing the cleanup plan (the ROD), EPA will begin preparations to carry out the approved cleanup activities.

 EPA selected this site as an Integrated Cleanup Initiative pilot project to demonstrate an innovative combination of management approaches and cleanup techniques.
 One of the early outcomes of this effort is the development of the US Finishing/Cone Mills Database Viewer, which shares more than 30 years of data and summaries of actions taken.
 EPA is also using the viewer to share removal action work plans, real-time perimeter air monitoring and progress metrics.
-In the future, EPA will link webcams thru the data viewer to allow real-time visual access to site activities such as demolition.
+During the removal action EPA linked webcams thru the data viewer to allow real-time visual access to site activities such as demolition.

 SCDHEC has overseen several facility closure activities, including installation of a ground water pump-and-treat system.
 The system operated from 1982 until 2003, when the facility burned down and the facility owner declared bankruptcy.